colenzo/ProtoForge/02_ADAPTATION_LOOP.md

 - Modified `src/dashboard/main.py` to include an input form for ideas and to display the `GenesisResponse` in a structured way.
 - Modified `src/dashboard/templates/index.html` to include the form for idea input and to dynamically display the `GenesisResponse` data.
 - Enhanced `src/core/lumen_analyzer.py` to perform more sophisticated analysis of logs, identify deeper patterns, and generate more nuanced suggested improvements, including a `process_health_score`.
-- Enhanced `src/core/lumen_analyzer.py` to perform more sophisticated analysis of logs, identify deeper patterns, and generate more nuanced suggested improvements, including a `process_health_score`.
 **Learned:** [Key insights]
 **Blockers:** [Current challenges]
 **KPIs:** [Metric updates]